-White Bumps & Spots On New (And Old) Tattoos - What Are They?
+What Causes White Bumps & Spots On New And Old Tattoos?

-After getting a new tattoo, you’d expect it to heal perfectly with no issues - but this isn’t always the case.
-Your ink can be affected by many different problems during the healing process, and white spots appearing on a new tattoo is one of them.
-Issues like these can also no-doubt cause much worry for the tattoo owner.
+After getting a new tattoo, you’d expect it to heal perfectly with no issues – but this isn’t always the case.
+Your ink can be affected by many different problems during the healing process, and white spots appearing around the area is one of them.
+Issues like these can no-doubt cause much worry for the tattoo owner.

 This article sets out to show you what exactly could be causing these white spots to appear on your tattoo, and what you should do to treat and prevent the problem from reoccurring.